 “Not long ago, many companies regarded China as the low-cost default option for manufacturing,” said Michael Zinser, a partner at BCG who leads the firm’s manufacturing work in the Americas.
 “This survey shows that companies are coming to the conclusion surprisingly fast that the U.S. is becoming more competitive when the total costs of manufacturing are accounted for.”

-According to consulting firm The Hackett Group, reshoring is expected to become more viable with each passing year.
-Its research found that the cost gap between the U.S. and China shrunk by almost 50 percent over the past eight years and is expected to stand at 16 percent by the end of this year.
-The trend is driven by rising labor costs in China, as well as rising fuel prices globally, which affects shipping costs.
+According to consulting firm, The Hackett Group, reshoring is expected to become more viable with each passing year.
+Its research found that the cost gap between the U.S. and China has shrunk by almost 50 percent over the past eight years and is expected to stand at 16 percent by the end of this year.
+The trend is driven by rising labor costs in China, as well as rising fuel prices globally which affects shipping costs.

 A sinking feeling

 Acorn Consulting Group builds cost account systems.
-Part of their work is analyzing the cost of import versus domestic resources.
+Part of their work is analyzing the cost of import vs. domestic resources.
 “Half the time, it’s better to do it domestically.
-For years, people thought it was cheaper [to outsource],” said Acorn’s Jack Haedicke.
-“But then you add in transportation, duties, fees, pallets, trucks to the DCs—there’s a lot going on.
+For years, people thought it was cheaper [to outsource],” says Acorn’s Jack Haedicke.
+“But then you add in transportation, duties, fees, pallets, trucks to the DCs, there’s a lot going on.
 It’s more of an appreciation of the total supply chain.”

-One of Acorn’s customers is Elkay Manufacturing, which manufactures kitchen cabinets; stainless steel sinks and faucets; water coolers; and drinking fountains.
-One of Elkay’s products is an undermount sink for the fabricator market to be installed with counter tops.
+One of Acorn’s customers is Elkay Manufacturing.
+Founded in 1920, Elkay manufactures stainless steel sinks and faucets, water coolers and drinking fountains.
+One of Elkay’s products is an undermount sink for the fabricator market to be installed with countertops.
 Six years ago, the Oak Brook, Ill.-based company’s Lumberton, N.C., facility was capacity constrained.
 At the same time, the China facility was new and trying to stand on its own to serve the Asian market.
-The product was shifted to China to help get that facility started.
+The product was shifted to China as a subsidy for that facility.

-“We did see a cost saving but the intent was always to bring the product back to the U.S. to satisfy our ever-more demanding service-level requirements,” explained Kevin Keane, Director of Operations Finance, Elkay.
-“As China continued to ramp up, the product remained there but several factors resulted in us bringing the product back.”
+“We did see a cost saving, but the intent was always to bring the product back to the U.S. to satisfy our ever-more demanding service-level requirements,” explains Kevin Keane, Director of Operations Finance, at Elkay.
+“As China continued to struggle, the product remained there, but several factors resulted in us bringing the product back.”

-- A detailed cost analysis and significant reduction of changeover times in Lumberton that showed a smaller gap than originally thought (variable cost versus variable cost, inclusive of all shipping and import costs);
+- a detailed cost analysis and significant reduction of changeover times in Lumberton that showed a smaller gap than originally thought (variable cost vs. variable cost, inclusive of all shipping and import costs);

-- An opportunity for further cost reduction, primarily through material utilization.
-“That was a real win-win because it enabled Elkay to reduce cost while preserving American labor,” Keane said.
+- an opportunity for further cost reduction, primarily through material utilization.
+“That was a real win-win because in enabled Elkay to reduce cost while preserving American labor,” Keane says.

 A final reason for the return, the filing of an eventually successful trade case affecting the import of drawn stainless steel sinks from China.
 In essence, Chinese manufacturers were “dumping” sinks on the U.S. market at less than fair value.
-“A fabricator can go to a Chinese manufacturer and buy a sink for less than the steel costs,” said Keane.
-“The Chinese government subsidies enabled these behaviors.”
+“A fabricator can go to a Chinese manufacturer and buy a sink for less than the steel costs,” Keane says.
+“The Chinese government is subsidizing it.”

 Watching from his Atlanta office, Pratt Pande has seen products that his company, Proforma IdeaPress, could make, be manufactured overseas.
 The 30-year-old firm provides promotional products, printing services, business documents and eCommerce solutions.

-“We are extremely price competitive, but the trend among companies has been to outsource to China and other regions where they could manufacture cheaply,” said Pande.
+“We are extremely price competitive, but the trend among companies has been to outsource to China and other regions where they could manufacture cheaply, Pande said.
 “China does a lot of things process-wise.
 You take a product to decorate kids’ garments.
-It’s a very broad program with 300 to 400 SKUs.
-It’s done in China [because] it’s a lot of small pieces.”
+It’s a very broad program with 300-400 SKUs.
+It’s done in China [because] it’s a lot of small pieces.